 Timothy George was born in Allen and was an active member of the Allen High School Marine Corps Junior ROTC Program.
 Timothy’s mother, Shelley, is the City Secretary for the City of Allen.
 Shelley, her husband Chad, and their son Bradley accepted the flag on Timothy’s behalf.

 The Blue Star Program was created in 2005 to honor military service personnel and the Allen families they leave behind while serving our country.
-Find out more about Blue Star Flag requests (find info page on it and use link)
+Find out more about Blue Star Flag requests.

 Next steps for downtown Allen planning efforts

 Allen’s Downtown Steering Committee (DSC) saw great community participation in Phase 2 of downtown revitalization visioning.
 The committee held workshops, surveys and pop-up events which collected input from over 1,550 residents and more than 40 downtown business owners and property owners.

 Next the DSC will partner with the project consultant, Stantec, to host a Design Weekend on March 18-20.
 Community members are encouraged to come meet the team, ask questions and see the feedback collected from Phase 2.
 The weekend culminates with three design results which will be shared and discussed with the community throughout April.
 In June, the DSC will present a final action plan to City Council.
 For details visit DowntownAllen.com.

 Architect, library director provide update on expansion study

 Allen Public Library is moving ahead with input and plans for the proposed facility expansion.

 In 2021, the project architects collected feedback in a communitywide needs assessment survey.
 The feedback guided new design concepts revealed in new conceptual design survey available through March.
 The proposed designs address various needs identified in the 2021 survey, including an expanded children’s and teens areas, improved operational efficiency, and an expanded collection of materials for all ages.